julianthoeni/sloGUI/README.md

 # sloGUI

 ## Start server
+1) Move to the server-folder
-1) Define a config.json inside the server-folder
+2) Define a config.json inside the server-folder
     Template:
     ```
     {